California, Caribbean, Costa Rica, Destinations, Florida, Hawaii, Hotels & Airbnb Stays

 Southern California: Sunshine Without the Passport

 I know I’m biased, but Southern California is obviously one of my favorite warm winter destinations, especially for families.
-I spent Martin Luther King weekend enjoying the sunshine in Coronado, and I even walked away with a little bit of a sunburn.
+I spent Martin Luther King weekend enjoying the sunshine in Coronado.
+And I even walked away with a little bit of a sunburn.
 That’s the kind of winter we experience here.
 Winter temps are often in the 60s and 70s, and the vibe is relaxed but still full of things to do.

 Why it’s great in winter: Fewer crowds, mild weather, and tons of outdoor activities without the peak-season chaos.
-Check out my other post where I discuss all the reasons why winter in San Diego is amazing.
+Check out my other post where I discuss all the reasons why winter in San Diego is amazing

 Hawaii: A Classic Warm Winter Destination for a Reason